Black Stars of Ghana ready to 'upset' Ronaldo's Portugal on Thursday | Africanews

 "The only thing we have in mind at the moment is beating Ghana.
 If we don't beat Ghana, everything will be different.
 Our philosophy in the national team is to think game by game.
 We genuinely believe this is the best way to build a winning journey as we all desire.
 Therefore, the focus is on beating Ghana and nothing else," Dias said.

-The nations have only met once, with Portugal claiming a 2-1 victory in 2014 World Cup in Brazil.
+The nations have only met once, with Portugal claiming a 2-1 victory in the 2014 World Cup in Brazil.

 The same Thursday another group H match pitting Uruguay versus South Korea will determine the strongest teams that will move ahead of this group.